 Men’s Dress Shoes

-Yes, you can wear dress shoes with jeans and your options are many.
-Pairing them with jeans is a bit trickier than wearing casual shoes with jeans, but not impossible.
+Yes, you can wear dress shoes with jeans, and your options are many.
+Pairing them with jeans is a bit trickier than wearing casual shoes with jeans, but it’s not impossible.
 Either way, you have plenty of shoes from which to choose: